Email FacebookTwitterMenu burgerClose thin

 Tax-Advantaged Savings Accounts

-Now let’s take a closer look at each type of savings account that you might choose if you’re looking to avoid taxes on interest.
-None of the accounts offer the same flexibility as the conventional savings account, but they can save you quite a bit on taxes if you have a substantial amount saved.
-The major tax-advantaged savings account options are:
+Now let’s take a closer look at each type of tax-advantaged retirement account that you might choose if you’re looking to reduce or defer taxes on investment growth.
+Only one of these options, the Roth, allows you to fully avoid taxes on earnings.
+The others defer taxes until withdrawal.
+None offer the same flexibility as a conventional savings account, but they can produce meaningful tax savings if you have a substantial amount saved.
+Keep in mind that each of these is a retirement or specialized account, not a savings account, though you can hold savings or other investments inside them.

-• Roth individual retirement account (IRA) or Roth 401(k): Interest earned in a Roth account is not taxed until it is withdrawn.
-And, if you are older than age 59 ½, you will owe no income taxes at all on the interest.
+• Roth individual retirement account (IRA) or Roth 401(k): If you are older than age 59 ½ and the Roth account has been open for at least five years, you will owe no income taxes on earnings or growth.
 However, early withdrawals before age 59 ½ incur a 10% penalty in addition to any income tax due.
 Contributions to Roth accounts have already been taxed, so those can be withdrawn any time without tax or penalty.

-• Traditional IRAs and non-Roth 401(k) accounts: These accounts do not have to pay taxes in the year interest is earned, as regular savings accounts do.
-However, when the interest is withdrawn it is taxed as ordinary income.
-Withdrawals of interest or the previously untaxed deposits before age 59 ½ also incur the 10% penalty as well as being taxed as regular income.
+• Traditional IRAs and traditional 401(k) accounts: These accounts defer taxes on growth rather than eliminate them.
+You do not pay taxes in the year interest or earnings accrue, but withdrawals in retirement are taxed as ordinary income.
+Withdrawals before age 59 ½ also incur the 10% penalty and are taxed as regular income.

-• Coverdell savings accounts: These are designed to help parents pay for minor children’s educational expenses.
-Interest earned on funds in a Coverdell account can be withdrawn interest-free but only if the money is used to pay eligible education expenses.
+• Coverdell education savings accounts: These accounts are designed to help families pay for a minor child’s educational expenses.
+Earnings grow tax-free and withdrawals are tax-free when used for eligible education expenses.

-• 529 college savings plans: A 529 plan lets interest on deposits grow without taxes and also allow withdrawals free of tax when money is spent on eligible education expenses.
+• 529 college savings plans: A 529 plan allows earnings to grow without taxes and permits tax-free withdrawals when funds are spent on eligible education expenses.

-• Health savings accounts (HSAs): An HSA allows its owners to deduct their contributions from current income and also avoid paying taxes on earnings and withdrawals.
-However, money has to be spent on qualified medical expenses.
+• Health savings accounts (HSAs): Available only to those enrolled in a qualifying high-deductible health plan, an HSA allows owners to deduct contributions from current income and avoid taxes on earnings and withdrawals when funds are used for qualified medical expenses.

 Other Ways to Lower Your Tax Liability